Information Security Awareness, Education and Training

-See the sepecific requirements in the Information Security Awareness, Education and Training Standard in the University Policy library.
+See the specific requirements in the Information Security Awareness, Education and Training Standard in the University Policy Library.
 The following supplements the requirements in University policy.

 The University’s information security awareness program aims to deliver current information about risks and security practices so that University community members are enabled to protect the confidentiality, integrity, or availability of systems and data.
 This includes information about known threats, who to contact for security advice and the channels for reporting information security incidents.

 The information security awareness objectives include reducing the risk of security breaches and maintaining compliance with applicable laws, regulations, contractual agreements, and University policies.

 Those providing security awareness training need to periodically review the information security awareness course content and assess the need for including the following:

 - general responsibilities for securing and protecting the University’s information;

 - basic information security procedures (e.g., information security incident reporting);

 - basic information for baseline controls (e.g., password security, malware, and clear desks);